angular/components/src/lib/datepicker/datepicker.md

 The datepicker allows users to enter a date either through text input, or by choosing a date from the calendar.
 It is made up of several components and directives that work together.

+Material datepicker builds on the foundation of the CDK datepicker that is responsible for the basic functionality needed for a basic datepicker.
+Material datepicker extends the CDK datepicker and has Material Design styling.

 <!-- example(datepicker-overview) -->

 ### Connecting a datepicker to an input